mismatchtea/mismatchtea.github.io/about/index.md

 ![tea][tea]

-I'm Huw Mort, a maths teacher in Lincolnshire.
+I'm a maths teacher at a secondary school in Lincolnshire.
 The primary purpose of the [blog][blog] is for me to keep a record of my experiences in the classroom.
 Resources I have created are shared in the [presentations][presentations] section of the website.

 ## elswhere